merlinfuchs/kite/README.md

 - [x] Add invite to app home page
 - [x] Detect correct intents before connecting
 - [x] Add button to Enable and Disable bot in app settings
+- [x] Merge engine and gateway so the engine can access gateway state?

 ### Node Types